Continuation..

 acknowledging its Hellenistic and Stoic provenance.97 According to Magnus,

-Nietzsche’s philosophy centres on the diagnosis of particular disease,
+Nietzsche’s philosophy centres on the diagnosis of a particular disease,

 ‘kronophobia’, the identification of its various symptoms (Platonism,